dylanaraps/neofetch/Readme.md

 ## Usage

+There's an array near the top of the script that allows you to pick and choose what to display and where!
+You can also add custom info to print!

 The script now supports dynamic image sizing and padding,
 <br\> it's enabled by default and there's a variable you
 <br\> need to set for it to work correctly.